Migraines Unmasked: Root Causes and Natural Solutions for Lasting Relief

 Melatonin has also shown promise in migraine prevention.
 Clinical studies demonstrate that low-dose melatonin supplementation can reduce migraine frequency and severity over time, likely through effects on circadian rhythm regulation and neuroinflammation (16).

-Stress Regulation and Nervous System Balance
+Stress Regulation to Improve Nervous System Stability and Migraines

 Chronic stress is one of the most consistent migraine amplifiers.
 Persistent activation of the stress response alters cortisol signaling, vascular regulation, and autonomic nervous system balance, all of which increase migraine susceptibility (12,17).